aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 **Recommended workflow**:

 1. **Create session** → Select the feature branch and master/develop branch
-2. **Run auto review** → Let rules automatically handle whitespace, import, and other trivial changes
+2. **Run auto review** → Let rules automatically handle whitespace, import, and other trivial changes (fast, seconds)
+3. **Run AI review** → Let AI automatically surface code quality, security, and SQL issues (requires Claude Code CLI)
-3. **Review file by file** → Start with unreviewed files, double-click to open the Diff view
+4. **Review file by file** → Start with unreviewed files, double-click to open the Diff view; focus on what AI didn't flag
-4. **Mark status + write comments** → Mark passing code as Passed, flag issues as Issues with comments
+5. **Mark status + write comments** → Mark passing code as Passed, flag issues as Issues with comments
-5. **Refresh periodically** → Refresh when the branch has new commits, focus only on changes
+6. **Refresh periodically** → Refresh when the branch has new commits, focus only on changes
-6. **Export report** → After review, export for archiving or send to the developer for import
+7. **Export report** → After review, export for archiving or send to the developer for import

 ### Large Branch Review Strategy